 The Jersey Shore is home to many harmful parasites.
 Because parasites spread diseases, parasite prevention is necessary for your pet’s health.
 We’d be happy to talk to you about the benefits of a monthly flea and tick prevention medication, as well as vaccinations to keep those parasites at bay.

 Preparing for a pet’s end-of-life care is never an easy decision.
-Signs your pet may be nearing the end of their life include depression, lethargy, loss of appetite, incontinence, and full or partial immobility.
+Signs your pet may be nearing the end of its life include depression, lethargy, loss of appetite, incontinence, and full or partial immobility.
 City by the Sea Veterinary Hospital is always available to discuss palliative care and humane euthanasia options for pets.
 While your veterinarian knows the difference between treatable and non-treatable conditions, the quality of life will vary.
 Only you, as the pet owner, will be able to make the final decision about what’s best for your pet.
 We can also help you prepare for cremation, burial, or memorial services.

 Currently, we’re only able to provide very limited house calls for pet owners in the Asbury Park, NJ area.
 Please give us a call for more details or to make arrangements.